rschuetzler/datacom-labs/Exercise 1 - Vagrant Setup/1-Vagrant Setup-Instructions.md

 ### Step 2: Download and Install Git for Windows

 Git is a distributed source control application originally built to manage the Linux kernel.
-It comes with many helpful tools.
-The tool required for this exercise is SSH.exe.
-Other SSH applications exist for Windows (such as Putty.exe), but they do not integrte as easily with Vagrant.
+Git is now widely used for general software development and version tracking.
+The Git Windows installation package comes with many helpful command line tools, such as SSH.exe which is required for these exercises.
+Other SSH applications exist for Windows (such as Putty.exe), but they do not integrate as easily with Vagrant.
+Follow the steps below to install Git for Windows.

 * Open https://msysgit.github.io/
 * Click "Download" and install the application once the download completes.

 ### Step 3: Configure your PATH environment variable

+Older versions of Windows required users to run commands at a "command prompt."
+But most users of Windows XP and after likely never need to open a command prompt, and may not have ever seen it.

+* Click Start > cmd.exe [enter]
+    * This will open a command prompt.
+* Type "ping" [enter]
+    * "ping" is a network utility that attempts to connect to a remote machine.
+    * When you run "ping" without any parameters, ping will only output the usage instructions.
+* Type "winword" [enter]
+    * You probably have Microsoft Word on your computer.
+The Word executable is called "winword.exe."
+However, running the "winword" command did not start Microsoft Word.
+The reason that "ping" worked but "winword" did not is because "ping" is in a folder specified in your path environment variable.
+    * The path environment variable tells Windows what directories to look in for commands, such as executables.
+Ping.exe is in c:\\windows\\system32.
+Winword.exe is in one of your Program Files folders.

+Use the following steps to view and edit your PATH variable.

 * Right-click on "Computer" and choose "Properties."
 * Click "Advanced system settings"